onflow/flow/flips/20211007-transaction-fees.md

 Transaction fees are deducted from the transaction payer's default Flow wallet automatically.
 This happens as the final step of transaction execution.
 If the transaction fails the fees are still deducted and no other state change (except the fee deduction) is committed.

-The transaction fees are collected on the [FlowFees](https://github.com/onflow/flow-core-contracts/blob/master/contracts/FlowFees.cdc) smart contract and are used as part of the staking rewards.
-If there were more fees collected during an epoch then there were staking rewards, the leftover FLOW is kept in a pool for the next payout.
+The transaction fees are collected in a FLOW Vault stored in the [FlowFees](https://github.com/onflow/flow-core-contracts/blob/master/contracts/FlowFees.cdc) smart contract and are used as part of the staking rewards.
+If there were more fees collected during an epoch than the specified staking reward amount for that epoch, the leftover FLOW is kept in a pool for the next payout.
 This part would not be changed with this proposal, but it is important to note, as this means collecting more fees leads to less inflation or even deflation.

 There is an existing concept of a execution limit (a.k.a.: gas limit or computation limit), but it is currently not tied to transaction fees.
 The execution limit is used only to prevent transactions from running for a very long time (or indefinitely).
-The current measurement of execution is also very rudimentary and often doesn't reflect how much time will the transaction take to execute.
+The current measurement of execution is also very rudimentary and often doesn't reflect how much time the transaction will take to execute.

 ## Design requirements